kahlil/angular-resources/README.md

 [8 Tips for Angular.js Beginners](http://vxtindia.com/blog/8-tips-for-angular-js-beginners/)

-An excellent article for beginners on first days of AngularJS lerning.
-Here's a little quote:

 > We started working with Angular.js recently and after spending a few days on it, I realised that there a big need for beginner tutorials on it.
 I’ve tried to document some of the things you might need on day 1.

+An excellent article for beginners AngularJS.

 [Angular.js on Google+](https://plus.google.com/u/0/+AngularJS/posts)